mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 ![Blurred picture of PNRRemarks section showing "hitomi called"]()

-Who _is_ Hitomi?
+So this looks like...
+Qantas staff talking to eachother _about_ Tony Abbott, but not _to_ him.
 The flight was from Tokyo to Sydney, so presumably she works at Qantas in Tokyo.
-She must be requesting a "fast-track" (I thought that was only a thing in movies???) from another Qantas employee.
+She must be requesting a "fasttrack" (I thought that was only a thing in movies???) from another Qantas employee.

 Hey for real though?
 For reeeal though?
 What is even going on here?
 Why do Qantas flight staff talk to eachother via this passenger information field?
 Why do they send the messages about you _to_ you when you manage your booking?